bluehathi/leadsetu/README.md

    ```sh
    php artisan serve
    ```

+## Authorization & Permissions

+- **Policies**: All major models (ProspectList, Contact, Company, Lead, EmailCampaign, Workspace, ActivityLog, MailConfiguration, Role, Permission, Dashboard, Settings) have Laravel policies registered and enforced in their controllers.
+- **Controller Enforcement**: All resource and custom controller actions use `$this->authorize()` or resource authorization to enforce permissions.
+- **Permission Seeder**: Permissions are seeded and mapped to roles.
+Update `database/seeders/PermissionSeeder.php` to add or change permissions.
+- **UI Enforcement**: The frontend uses the user's permissions (shared via Inertia) to show/hide actions and navigation.
+- **Routes**: All admin routes are protected by both middleware and policy checks for defense-in-depth.

 ## Email & Queue
 - Configure SMTP settings per workspace in the UI or via the database.